zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/dxp-docker-container-basics.md

 ## Viewing Logs

-DXP log messages and log files are accessible.
+DXP log messages and log files are available to view live and to copy to your host.

 ```tip::
    The ``[container]``` is the name you entered via ``--name [some name]`` in your ``run`` command.